Frequently Asked Questions

 Most trains can accommodate wheelchairs, as long as they are not above a certain dimension (700mm wide by 1200mm long).
 However, where mobility scooters and non-standard cycles are concerned, the rules are less clear.

-To our knowledge, there are no Train Operating Companies that have an explicit policy permitting the storage of non-standard cycles onboard (with the exception in some cases of tandems).
-Whilst we know of many Disabled cyclists who have been challenged, or faced difficulties, when attempting to board a train with a non-standard cycle (e.g. a tricycle), we also know of Disabled cyclists who have successfully managed to do so without any problems.
+To our knowledge, there are no Train Operating Companies that have an explicit policy permitting the storage of non-standard cycles on-board (with the exception of tandems on Avanti Pendolino and LNER trains).
+Whilst we know of many Disabled cyclists who have been challenged or faced difficulties when attempting to board a train with a non-standard cycle (e.g. a tricycle), we also know of Disabled cyclists who have successfully managed to do so without any problems.
 In practice, there appears to be variability and inconsistency in the ways in which different Train Operating Companies approach this issue, and it is sometimes left to the discretion of train staff.

 Non-standard cycles are too expensive.
 Can I get financial help?